 Singing Honeyeaters, Lichenostomus virescens, are one of Australia's most widespread species of honeyeater, preferring open shrub lands and low woodlands, especially where acacias are abundant.
 It also lives in swamplands, along creeks and drainage channels, in urban parks and gardens and around farms.

-If you spot a male Singing Honeyeater calling a melodious 'prrip, prrip', lightning may just strike twice.
-It isn't uncommon to one of these guys calling every 50 m along a Perth street.
-Each male will be singing to advertise that this is his territory, and it will usually focus on a flowering food source.
-Listen out for Singing Honeyeaters particularly in the early morning, when they will be one of the very first birds singing.
+Male Singing Honeyeaters have a melodious 'prrip, prrip' call.
+They call regularly to signal their territory, which usually includes a flowering food source.
+Listen out for Singing Honeyeaters in the early morning, when they will be one of the very first birds singing.

-Your local Singing Honeyeater pair is most likely the long-term relationship type, as pairs stay together for a long time.
+When Singing Honeyeaters mate, they stay together for a long time.
 Singing Honeyeaters live in noisy families of five or six birds, though they often feed alone.

-To attract Singing Honeyeaters, plant acacias and insect-attracting plants and avoid the pesticides, as these birds will happily eat up small insects, beetles, moths, flies, spiders, caterpillars and grubs.
-These birds are omnivores, so they will also sip nectar, and eat fruits and berries.
+To attract Singing Honeyeaters to your garden, plant acacias and insect-attracting plants and avoid pesticides, as these birds will happily eat up small insects, beetles, moths, flies, spiders, caterpillars and grubs.
+They are omnivores, so they will also sip nectar, and eat fruits and berries.
 They will also take finch eggs and nestlings given the opportunity.

 If you're fond of a coffee on the balcony in the early morning, don't be surprised if a Singing Honeyeater wants to join you.
 Some Singing Honeyeaters in Victoria have discovered that the dregs of a camper's coffee cup may also contain a sweet drink.